Venlafaxine: Serotonin syndrome

-Pregnancy
+Miscarriage

 There are few well-controlled studies of venlafaxine in pregnant women.
 A study released in May 2010 by the Canadian Medical Association Journal suggests use of venlafaxine doubles the risk of miscarriage.
 Consequently, venlafaxine should only be used during pregnancy if clearly needed.
-A large case-control study done as part of the National Birth Defects Prevention Study and published in 2012 found a significant association of venlafaxine use during pregnancy and several birth defects including anencephaly, cleft palate, septal heart defects and coarctation of the aorta.
+A large case-control study done as part of the National Birth Defects Prevention Study and published in 2012 found a significant association between venlafaxine use during pregnancy and several birth defects including anencephaly, cleft palate, septal heart defects and coarctation of the aorta.
 Prospective studies have not shown any statistically significant congenital malformations.
 There have, however, been some reports of self-limiting effects on newborn infants.
 As with other serotonin reuptake inhibitors (SRIs), these effects are generally short-lived, lasting only 3 to 5 days, and rarely resulting in severe complications.